 Whether you’re looking for a working ranch vacation, pack trips or trail riding trips, the home of Glacier National Park, has got you covered.

-Offering horse riding experiences for all types of riders, you can find plenty of dude ranches where you can both spend some time horse riding through spectacular terrains and get your hands dirty by experiencing working in the ranch, just like a real-life cowboy or cowgirl.
+Offering horse riding experiences for all types of riders, you can find plenty of dude ranches where you can both spend some time horse riding through spectacular terrains and get your hands dirty by experiencing working in the ranch – just like a real-life cowboy or cowgirl.
 Yeehaw!

 Should you feel taking some time off the saddle, you have the option of hiking, white water rafting or even go fly-fishing.
-In other words, you will not run out of outdoor activities in Montana.
+In other words, you will not run out of exciting outdoor activities in Montana.

 Note that Montana is also home to a large population of free-roaming Mustangs, feral horses often referred to as ‘wild horses’.
-While you’re here, it’s highly recommended to check out a wild horse sanctuary like the Pryor Mountains Wild Horse Range or the Wild Horse Island State Park to get up close and personal with these majestic creatures in their natural habitat.
+So while you’re here, it’s highly recommended to check out a wild horse sanctuary like the Pryor Mountains Wild Horse Range or the Wild Horse Island State Park to get up close and personal with these majestic creatures in their natural habitat.

 Unlike all the other states in this list, Pennsylvania is located in the East Coast part of the US where there are a variety of options for both English and Western riders.
 This includes everything from guided private and group trail rides to family-friendly ranch vacations.